 Decoding the Australian Language

-We for sure had some fun moments in decoding the Australian language.
+We for sure had some fun moments decoding the Australian language.

 It was heaps of (lots of) fun to talk to Aussies.
 And to learn all the unknown words.

-Have you had experiences like that while traveling through Australia?
-Which amusing stories do you have?
+Have you had experiences like that while traveling in Australia?
+What amusing stories do you have?

 We’re sure there are many more great abbreviations.
 So, if you know others, add them in the comments below!